To prune or not to prune

 When to prune Evergreens?

-For most evergreens, it is best to wait until the temps warm up.
+For most evergreens, it is best to wait until the temps warm-up.
 The reason for this is so that your plant does not have a large gap or “empty space” for the next few months.
-If you wait until the new growth starts to emerge then the new growth will cover up much pruning gaps much quicker.
+If you wait until the new growth starts to emerge when the new growth will cover up much pruning gaps much quicker.
 You may, however, proceed with “light” pruning or shearing if it will not disrupt the overall look of your broadleaf or coniferous plant.

 To prune or not to prune

-So get out and enjoy the warmest January I’ve ever seen (or felt).
+So get out and enjoy the Southwest warm Winters.

 By Gary Guzman